artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 ++++++++++++++++++++++++++++++

 #.
 Install VirtualBox from https://www.virtualbox.org/ (or use your package
    manager).
-VirtualBox 5.1.18 or newer is required.
+VirtualBox 5.2.18 or newer is required.
 #.
 Install Vagrant from http://www.vagrantup.com/ (or use your package manager).
-   Vagrant 1.9.3 or newer is required.
-Be aware that Ubuntu 14.04 installs Vagrant 1.4.3, which does not meet the requirements.
+   Vagrant 2.1.4 or newer is required.

 Spin it up
 ++++++++++